BlockCertsAI/BCAI-Canon/The_Authenticated_Internet.md

 It is a new foundation for how the internet works — one where:

-• Users own their digital lives
+• users own their digital lives
-• Actions are accountable
+• actions are accountable
-• Software serves people, not advertisers
+• software serves people, not advertisers
-• Trust is built in, not assumed
+• trust is built in, not assumed

 Once you understand this, the question is no longer **why it exists**.